shakefu/jetconfig/README.md

 far back as its grandparent to find a value for a given key.
 This may be set arbitrarily high, but at some point will incur a fair amount of overhead.

+## File-based caching

+Jetconfig can use the filesystem to speed up loading of the configuration.

+TODO: Finish this section.

 ## API Documentation

 ### `new Config(`*`[hosts], [options]`*`)`